public-transport/transport-apis/readme.md

 * `ext`: String with the extension version (?) included in Hafas request.
 * `micMacSalt`: A string containing a hexadecimal representation the salt to hash the hashed request body with.
 Mandatory for endpoints using this authentication mechanism.
 * `version`: String containing the requested Hafas API version (?), mandatory for all known endpoints.
+* `products`: Information about the Hafas product bitmask values and the corresponding product metadata (see below).

+Product metadata consists of the following information:
+* `id`: An URL-safe slug-ified version of the name, for machine use.
+* `name`: A human-readable label for the product, as used by the operator.
+* `bitmasks`: An array of integer values of bit values used by Hafas for this product.

 ## Contributing